Lab route

 • Use cash on the bottleneck that creates the next larger nuke.

-• Check income after returning from offline time.
+• Collect income after returning from offline time.

 Raid timing